 The use of environmental, social and governance (ESG) ratings and data products has grown considerably in response to investors’ mounting interest in investing in companies that take account of sustainability in the way they are run.
 As a result, the role and influence of ESG ratings and data products providers in financial markets more generally, and in the sustainable finance ecosystem more specifically, have grown significantly.
 This has led some securities markets regulators to take a closer interest in the activities and business models of these providers.

-ICMA & IRSG - Code of Conduct for ESG Ratings and Data Products Providers
+Code of Conduct for ESG Ratings and Data Products Providers

-In December 2023, the International Capital Market Association (ICMA) and the International Regulatory Strategy Group (IRSG) launched their Code of Conduct for ESG Ratings and Data Products Providers.
-The FCA had appointed the ICMA and IRSG to convene an industry group to develop a globally consistent voluntary code for those providing the third-party data and ratings increasingly relied upon by the market.
+In December 2023, the International Capital Market Association (ICMA) and the International Regulatory Strategy Group (IRSG) launched the Code of Conduct for ESG Ratings and Data Products Providers.
 The code focuses on promoting transparency, good governance, management of conflicts of interest, and strengthening systems and controls in the sector.

-HMT - Future regulatory regime for ESG ratings providers
+HM Treasury - Future regulatory regime for ESG ratings providers

 EC - ESG ratings market